trackit/trackit/documentation/tasks.md

 * `update-tags`: updates the tagging data for TagBot using the information retrieved by `process-account`

 ## How to run a task locally
-You can use the `task.sh` script to run a task.
+You can use the `tasks.sh` script to run a task.
-For example: `./task.sh process-account 1` will run the task process-account on the local environment for the AWS account with ID 1.
+For example: `./tasks.sh process-account 1` will run the task process-account on the local environment for the AWS account with ID 1.

 Tasks to run in order to get an account ready:
 - `ingest {AWS ID} {BILL REPOSITORY ID}`